daniel-frey/data-structures-and-algorithms/ll-merge/README.md

-# Linked List Insertions (2)
+# Linked List Merge

-Create prototype that searches from the end on the LinkedList (LL) class.
+Create a prototype that will take two linked lists and merge them together in a zipper like fashion.
 # Author / Version

 Daniel Frey / 1.0.0